polifonia-project/folk_ngram_analysis/README.md

 - Running ```.FoNN/demo_notebooks/feature_extraction_tools_demo.ipynb``` extracts feature sequence data from an input corpus via ```FoNN.feature_sequence_extraction_tools.Corpus``` class.
 - By default this notebook reads the corpus at ```./FoNN/mtc_ann_corpus/krn``` and outputs feature sequence data to ```./FoNN/mtc_ann_corpus/feature_sequence_data```.
 - Input path and format can be edited as desired, while output will always write to ```./FoNN/[corpus name]/feature_sequence_data``` subdirectory.
-- This notebook extracts 16 feature sequences in what we term 'note-level', 'duration-weighted note-level' and 'accent-level' representations, as explained below:
+- This notebook extracts 16 feature sequences in what we term note-level, duration-weighted note-level, and accent-level representations, as explained below:
 1. Note-level: for every music score document in the corpus, each note is represented via 16 feature values.
 2. Duration-weighted note-level: for every music score document in the corpus, each 1/8 note temporal increment is represented via 16 feature values.
 3. Accent-level: for every music score document in the corpus, accented on-the-beat notes are represented via 16 feature values while other less metrically significant notes are dropped.
+- Throughout the FoNN toolkit, these levels of data granularity are specified via the following string names:
+1. note-level: 'note'
+2. duration-weighted note-level: 'duration_weighted'
+3. accent-level: 'accent'
 - The 16 musical features extracted for each note are:
 ```
 -- 'midi_note_num': Chromatic pitch represented as MIDI number